I’ll answer the question in the title right away: Yes. God listens to

 He knows what our needs are; he hears us express ’em to him; he knows whether we’re sincere.
 True of everybody.
 Not just Christians.

 Why’s this even a question?
 Because of course there are Christians who claim he doesn’t.
-Only we get access to the Almighty; only true believers.
+Only we get access to the Almighty; only the true believers; only

-(And maybe Jews… depending on whether they like Jews.
-If they like Jews, they always manage to find an exception to the “no pagans” rule; they’re God’s chosen people so he has to listen to them, doesn’t he?
-And if they’re antisemites, either Jews are simply another type of pagan he dismisses; or God’s rejected the Jews ’cause of the sins antisemites claim are unique to Jews, so
+And maybe Jews, depending on whether these Christians like Jews.
+If they do, they always manage to find an exception to the “no non-Christians, no unbelievers” rule.
+They’re God’s chosen people, so they’re kinda believers, so he has to listen to them, doesn’t he?
+Now, if these Christians are antisemites, either Jews are simply another type of pagan whom God refuses to hear, or (as claim these antisemites) God’s rejected and cursed them for not accepting Jesus, so of course he won’t hear them;

 Isaiah 1.15 KJV - And when ye spread forth your hands, I will hide mine eyes from you: yea, when ye make many prayers, I will not hear: your hands are full of blood.